 Orientation programs and in class-room orientation presentations

-Apart from the online program, TOP’s Student Services team also offer in-classroom presentations for new students.
+Apart from the online program, IMC’s Student Services team also offer in-classroom presentations for new students.
 This gives students a chance to ask any questions they may have and the opportunity for Student Services to talk about the services and support that are available.

 Student ID Cards